Olrog’s gull

 Global Stable 1

-Argentina (sin Islas Malvinas) Stable 3 a 7
+Argentina (without Islas Malvinas) Stable 3 to 7

 Isla Malvinas There are no breeding colonies